cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Liveness probe

-The liveness probe should only fail if the application is in unrecoverable state and has to be restarted.
-Ideally, liveness probe should not be set and application should crash.
+The liveness probe should only fail if the application is in an unrecoverable state and has to be restarted.
+Ideally, the liveness probe should not be set and the application should crash.
 If it is present, it should point to a different endpoint than the readiness probe.

 Improves: